XiaozheZhangLehigh/XiaozheZhangLehigh.github.io/WeatherDerivative/weather.md

 - Model Comparison: Compares different Fourier series models to identify the best fit for seasonal variation.
 <img src="https://github.com/user-attachments/assets/7e5a7d1a-dce6-40c9-a880-983a8165d6d1" alt="Image" style="width: 70%;"/>

+### Modelling Temperature with a modified Ornstein-Uhlenbeck process
+- Using modified OU process
+The standard OU process has a constant mean, but in temperature the expectation is not equal to the long run average temp
+- Mean Reversion Level (θ): The drift term in this model includes both the mean reversion component and a new dynamic, the rate of change of the seasonal mean, allowing the model to account for the changing trend in temperatures over time.
+  - Estimating Speed of Mean Reversion
+  - $$ d T_t = \left[ \frac{d\bar{T}_t}{dt} + \kappa(\bar{T}_t - T_t) \right] dt + \sigma_t dW_t $$
+- Mean reversion speed (K): is determined through statistical analysis of historical temperature data, estimated using an autoregressive (AR 1) model, extracting components from it which is the kappa.
+Volatility (how to): volatility is not constant, but a dynamic volatility of the temperature process

+- Model Fitting: Fits these models to the data and evaluates their performance.

 ### Temperature Volatility Models
 - Volatility Analysis: Analyzes temperature volatility using various methods: